CafeVariomeUoL/cv3-docs/Writerside/topics/dependent-services-configuration.md

     </step>
 </procedure>

-The role ID is unique to each role, and will not change even if the approle configuration changes.
-However, the secret ID is generated every time it's requested, and the previous secret ID will be invalidated.
-The above configuration means that the secret ID is valid for 10 minutes after it's generated, and can be used 40 times.
-Whatever the authentication method (approle, OIDC, etc.), the client will eventually get a tokene for this session.
-This token is set to expire in 20 minutes, and can be renewed up to 30 minutes.
-The token can be used 10 times.
-Change the configuration to suit your needs.
+The role ID is unique to each role and remains unchanged, even if the AppRole configuration is updated.
+In contrast, the secret ID is regenerated each time it is requested, and any previously issued secret ID becomes invalid.

+In the example above, the secret ID is valid for 10 minutes after creation and can be used up to 40 times.
+Regardless of the authentication method (AppRole, OIDC, etc.), the client ultimately receives a token for the session.
+This token is configured to expire after 20 minutes and can be renewed up to a total of 30 minutes.
+It may be used a maximum of 10 times.

 > For development purpose, the configurations can be set to 0 to disable the expiration of credentials.
 However, this is highly discouraged for production use.
 > {style="note"}